p4lang/p4c/README.md

 - Boehm-Weiser garbage-collector C++ library

-- GNU Bison and Flex (parser and lexical analyzer generators)
+- GNU Bison and Flex for the parser and lexical analyzer generators.

+- Google's Protocol Buffers for the control plane

 - GNU multiple precision library GMP

 - C++ boost library (minimally used)

-- Python 2.7 for scripting (especially for running tests)
+- Python 2.7 for scripting and running tests

 The compiler is modular, and it contains multiple back-ends.
 New ones can be added easily.
 Each back-end may have additional dependences.
 This repository contains the following two